Product description

 When to plant

-Planting and flowering times are general guidelines and may vary based on your location and conditions.
+Planting and period of interest times are general guidelines and may vary based on your location and conditions.
 For best results, consult local gardening resources.

 Instructions